rur/treetop/README.markdown

 [![GoDoc](https://godoc.org/github.com/rur/treetop?status.svg)](https://godoc.org/github.com/rur/treetop)

-HTML web applications share a lot of structure between endpoints.
-The Go [html/template](https://golang.org/pkg/html/template/) library has support for nested templates<sup>1</sup>.
+The Go standard library has powerful support for nested templates <sup>[[html/template](https://golang.org/pkg/html/template/)]</sup>.
-This is a powerful tool that web applications can use to reduce boilerplate.
-The Treetop library matches a handler with each nested template so that HTTP endpoints can be constructed for different page configurations.
+The Treetop library aims to make it easier to construct HTML endpoints from a hierarchy of reusable fragments.

+- Aims to be as lightweight as possible
+- No 3rd-party dependencies
+- Support for HTML hot-swapping to achieve interactivity (see [Online DEMO](https://treetop-demo.herokuapp.com/))

 #### Template Hierarchy

-                  BaseHandler(...)
+Parent and child templates are matched with individual functions.
+Template trees can then be bound together in various configurations to construct endpoints.

+                  BaseHandlerFunc(...)
                 | base.html ========================|
                 | …                                 |
                 | {{ template "content" .Content }} |